norvig/paip-lisp/docs/chapter14.md

 The retrieval mechanism can overretrieve.
 Given the query `(p a (f ?x))`, the atom `p` will again retrieve all six keys, the atom a retrieves 1, 2, 3, and 6, and f again retrieves 5, 6, and 3.
-So `f` retrieves the shortest list, and hence it will be used to determine the final resuit.
+So `f` retrieves the shortest list, and hence it will be used to determine the final result.
 But key 5 is `(p b (f c))`, which does not match the query `(pa (f?x))`.

 We could eliminate this problem by intersecting all the lists instead of just taking the shortest list.